 - Your lens might change colour.
 The colourless natural lens begins to turn yellow with exposure to UV light.
 This ultimately affects your ability to perceive colours, which become less vibrant or altered with the formation of cataracts.

 Cataracts often develop as you age.
 It is unusual to have cataracts before the age of 40.
 However, some children are born with cataracts (congenital cataracts), or have a familial tendency to develop cataracts earlier in life.

 Other factors that may increase your risk of getting cataracts include:

-- severe eye injuries
+- eye injuries

-- diabetes and some medical conditions
+- diabetes and other metabolic conditions

 Common symptoms of cataract include:

 - a brownish tint to your vision

 - double vision or multiple images in one eye.